Eating More Fruits and Vegetables Reduces the Chance of Getting PAD

 Peripheral Arterial Disease Dietary Changes

 Combining a healthy diet with exercise also helps to reduce the symptoms of PAD, which may include pain, numbness, aching, or heaviness in the leg muscles.
-Symptoms also may include cramping in the affected leg(s) and in the buttocks, thighs, calves, and feet.
+Symptoms also may include cramping in the affected leg(s) and the buttocks, thighs, calves, and feet.
 Symptoms may ease after resting.
 These symptoms are called intermittent claudication.

 For additional information about peripheral artery disease, please contact the medical professionals at Coastal Vascular Center.